You can take a look back at last year’s gear here:

 The only major downside of the iPad mini is that battery life is a lot less than the full size iPad, which is understandable.
 I have however never run out of juice but you do notice the power levels fall away quickly when compared to the full size version.
 I like that the iPad mini comfortable fits on my desk, works will with the Apple pencil and is much more transportable than the larger version.
 I was a little concerned that the screen size would be too small to enjoy movies and read web pages, etc but that hasn’t proved to be the case.
 I happy use it lying back on the couch to watch a variety of programs and read web sites.

-All in all I’m very happy with this devices as a replacement for a paper diary or notebook.
+All in all I’m very happy with this devices as a replacement for a paper diary or notebook, although I hope that Duo 2 can take over this role soon..
 When you add in everything else it can provide as well I’m happy to say that apart from my desktop PC, this is probably the device I use most.

 Docking station – I still love my Kensington SD7000 Surface Pro Docking Station.
 It is a really neat device, that suits most modern Surface Pro devices.
 It is slim, compact and now all me to have 3 external monitors off the one Surface devices (as you can never have enough screen now can you eh?).
 I can plug in all my devices, microphones, phones, etc to it and all the cables are hidden at the back.
 I also like that you can adjust the screen up and down, a bit like a Surface Studio.